ethz-pes/AI-mag/README.md

 * Adobe Illustrator 2020 - generating the GUI artwork
 * Wolfram Mathematica 12 - generating analytical expressions
 * PyCharm Community Edition 2019 - running and debugging the Python code

+## Releases

+The source code is available in the GitHub Git repository and contains:
+* All the code is included (MATLAB, Python, and COMSOL)
+* All the ressources (generation of material data, images, analytical equations, etc.) are included
+* The generated data (FEM solution, trained ANN, etc.) are NOT included

+The releases are available at GitHub and contains:
+* A stable version of the source code (code and ressources)
+* An archive containg the generated data (FEM solution, trained ANN, etc.)

 ## Metrics